 Neither of these file monitoring log sets are monitored by the Rapid7 SOC and none of the logs are used for pre-configured alerts.
 If you wish to monitor these events yourself, you can create Custom Alerts or Dashboards to do so.

 6. Configure Dashboards and Custom Alerts in InsightIDR

 A final common task is to configure desired Dashboards in InsightIDR.
 These are not used by the Rapid7 SOC, but can provide you a way to see your log data or to create reports.
 Your MDR Customer Advisor or Product Consultant can also suggest additional dashboards to you if desired.

-In addition, you can also configure Custom Alerts in IDR.
-Custom alerts can be added at any time and allow you to create additional alerts for yourself or your team outside of the alerts monitored by the Rapid7 SOC.
+In addition, you can also configure basic detection rules in IDR.
+Basic detection rules can be added at any time and allow you to create additional alerts for yourself or your team outside of the alerts monitored by the Rapid7 SOC.